Employee Carers: Provide Support and Retain Your Talent

 For many people, their job is a large part of their identity.

-Let’s also time a few moments to consider the qualities that a caregiver needs:
+Let’s also take a few moments to consider the qualities that a caregiver needs:

 These are qualities you’ll find in some of your best managers and team players.